Tochukz/Applied-ASP.NET-4-in-context/README.md

     new string[] {"AppNameSpace.Controllers"}
 );
 ```
-The fourth argument tells the router that priority should be given to controllers defined in the _AppNameSpace.Controllers_ namespace.
+The fifth argument tells the router that priority should be given to controllers defined in the _AppNameSpace.Controllers_ namespace.

 __Using Areas__
 The MVC framework supports organizing a web application into areas, where each area represents a functional segment of the application, such as administration, billing, customer support, and so on.